harish45264/E-Commerce-Mern/README.md

-z# 🛒 E-Commerce Website with MERN Stack
+# 🛒 E-Commerce Website with MERN Stack

 A fully responsive and dynamic e-commerce web application built using the **MERN stack** (MongoDB, Express.js, React, Node.js) without any external UI libraries.
 The platform allows users to browse products, view details, manage their cart, and complete the checkout process.